On the expansion of three-element subtraction sets: Abstract

 \section{Abstract}

-We study the periodicity of nim-sequences of subtraction games having subtraction sets with three elements.
-In particular, we give solutions in several cases, and we describe how these subtraction sets can be augmented by additional numbers without changing the nim-sequence.
-The paper concludes with two conjectures.
+We study the periodicity of nim-sequences for subtraction games having subtraction sets with three elements.
+In particular, we give solutions in several cases, and we describe how these subtraction sets can be augmented by additional numbers without changing the nim-sequences.
+The paper concludes with a conjecture on ultimately bipartite subtraction games.